Skip to content

 Compliance Certification Comparison

-Gemini Code Assist Enterprise maintains SOC 2 Type II, GDPR, FedRAMP High, PCI DSS, and HIPAA compliance with Business Associate Agreement availability according to Google Cloud compliance documentation.
+Gemini Code Assist Enterprise maintains SOC 2 Type II, GDPR, FedRAMP High, PCI DSS, and HIPAA compliance with Business Associate Agreement availability per Google Cloud compliance documentation.

-JetBrains AI Assistant maintains SOC 2 Type II and GDPR compliance according to JetBrains Trust Center.
+JetBrains AI Assistant maintains SOC 2 Type II and GDPR compliance per the JetBrains Trust Center.
 No HIPAA certification or BAA availability appears in official JetBrains documentation, and JetBrains does not document JetBrains AI Assistant as FedRAMP-authorized or PCI DSS-compliant.

-For healthcare organizations, government contractors, or financial services companies, this compliance gap may be decisive.
+For healthcare organizations, government contractors, or financial services companies, this compliance gap alone may drive the decision.

 Data Processing and Privacy Architecture

-Gemini Code Assist Enterprise provides a contractual guarantee that it does not train the Gemini model using your organization's private data, according to Google Cloud's announcement.
+Gemini Code Assist Enterprise provides a contractual guarantee that it does not train the Gemini model using your organization's private data, per Google Cloud's announcement.
 The service operates as a stateless architecture, with prompts and responses not stored in Google Cloud infrastructure.

 JetBrains AI Assistant presents a more complex data-handling scenario.
-When you use AI features, your requests and code may be sent to third-party language model providers, such as OpenAI, where they are processed in accordance with those providers' data collection and use policies.
+When you use AI features, your requests and code go to third-party language model providers like OpenAI, which process them under their own data collection and use policies.

 Security FeatureJetBrains AIGemini Code Assist Enterprise